TurakhiaLab/metaWEPP/README.md

 ### Arguments

-META-WEPP requries the following arguments:
+META-WEPP requries the following arguments for config/config.yaml:

 1. `KRAKEN_DB` - Name of the Kraken database.
 2. `SIMULATION_TOOL` - Input `"MESS"` to simulate reads with MeSS, or don't include the command in the command-line argument to provide your own real reads.
 3. `DIR` - Directory of the metagenomic reference fasta file (simulation) or real metagenomic reads (providing your own reads).
 4. `COVERAGE` - MESS's genomic coverage - Learn more about MESS's coverage calculation [here](https://metagenlab.github.io/MeSS/guide/simulate/coverage/).

+(Default arguments for WEPP)
 5. `METAGENOMIC_REF` - Reference mixed fasta file if simulating with MeSS.
 6. `CLADE_IDX` - Clade index for inferring lineages from MAT: Generally '1' for SARS-CoV-2 MAT and '0' for other MATs.
 7. `PRIMER_BED` - BED file for primers.
 These are located in the `WEPP/primers` directory.